reverentgeek/okta.github.io/_source/_posts/2019-05-08-top-vs-code-extensions-for-nodejs-developers.md

 layout: blog_post
 title: "Top 10 Visual Studio Code Extensions for Node.js"
 author: reverentgeek
-description: "Here are my recommendations for the essential Visual Studio Code extensions for Node.js developers."
+description: "Our recommendations for the essential Visual Studio Code extensions for Node.js developers."
 tags: [nodejs, vscode, javascript, extensions]
 tweets:
  - "VS @code is awesome for @nodejs development!
 Here are the top 10 VS Code extensions you need!"